jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 Using the Campgrounds feature layer and the 2022 Visitor Data table, create a map that displays federal campgrounds and helps the viewer distinguish which campgrounds are more visited than others.

 *Hint: after completing a table join, new options for the output feature layer will appear in the styles tool that will help you to complete this task.*

+If needed, you can find a sample workflow to solve this problem [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#table-join-practice-problem).

 ## Operation 2: Spatial Join